huangale88/hydrodownloader/README.md

 ## Overview

-This application displays climate stations on interactive maps for Vancouver and Calgary using Dash and Dash Leaflet.
-Users can interact with the maps by drawing polygons to filter displayed climate stations based on their geographical area.
+This application displays climate stations on interactive maps for ECCC and allows the users to interactively explore the data and download the desired information.

 ## Classes & Functions